 Rosalía is everywhere these days.
 Coachella?
 Check.
 Primavera Sound?
 Check.
 The Latin Billboards?
 Check.
 Latin Grammys?
 Check.
-The 26-year-old’s international fame is soaring for good reason.
+The 26-year-old’s international fame is soaring for a good reason.
 She’s a talented singer-songwriter who’s breathing a fresh (sometimes problematic) air into flamenco and urbano music.

 But, even as Rosalía’s genre-bending work crosses markets and breaks rules, let’s get one thing straight: she’s not Latina.